emrecanduran/SAS-Enterprise-Miner-Wonderful-Wines-Of-The-World-Predictive-Modeling/README.md

 The following dependencies are required to run the code:

-- SAS Enterprise Miner 15.2
+- SAS Enterprise Miner 15.2 version